neoexcidious/FinalProject/readme.md

 Will need to print the health counter on screen and build a menu Have to figure out how to load quads outside of main.

-Learning that Lua documentation is not great.
-Stack Overflow has very limited answers on this language as well.
-For example, everyone teaches how to draw quads from a spritesheet in main, but no one explains how to make the game draw that quad properly while ensuring collision checks still work, if your code is in a different file.
+Learning that Lua is not that popular.
+There is documentation out there, but Stack Overflow has very limited answers on this language.
+For example, everyone teaches how to draw quads from a spritesheet in main, but no one explains how to make the game draw that quad properly while ensuring collision checks still work and having your code in a different file.
 Had to move on from the animation for now, to keep the project going.
 Changed texture of fire enemy and added ice textures.
+Added food collection to increase health, health counter, and save and restart functions.
+Learned that delta time can cause issues when moving a window due to the way love.run() works.
+In my case, the player would fall through the map when the window was moved.
+Turns out there's a simple fix by hard-capping delta time.

 Use BFXR for sound later on ?